SexChrLab/SCC-alignment/README.md

 1. Sex chromosome complement check (SCC_check)

+In this module, we use whole genome resequencing (WGS) data mapped to a Y PARs-masked reference genome to identify evidence of a Y chromosome in the sequence reads.
+This information can be used to validate reported sex of the sample metadata or as an independent investigation into the individuals' genotype.
+We acknowledge that previous iterations of this read mapping depth approach were computationally intensive and were (somewhat justifiably) avoided.
+This pipeline attempt to bypass these limitations by subsampling the WGS data to 1X coverage prior to alignment to significantly reduce runtime.
+However, this subsampling restricts the inferential power of the analysis to simply ask, "Are Y chromosome reads present in the sequence data?".
+If additional information is needed to be inferred from the data (e.g. investigating X chromosome copy number (CN)), you should not use this workflow as it is not suited for this purpose.

 2. Sex chromosome complement-aware variant calling (SCC-aware_Variant Calling)

+In this module, we use whole genome resequencing (WGS) data to impute variants across the genome.
+We use the inferred Sex Chromosome Complement (SCC) from modeule 1, or sex reported in sample metadata, to assign the appropriate reference genome and downstream gentyping criteria for each sample.
+In short, we map WGS reads using bwa/minimap2 and calculate variants considering the biologically relevant ploidy levels across the genome using GATK.

 3. SCC-aware gene expression analyses (gene_quantification_RNAseq)